tareq89/serverless-demo/README.md

 5. When a message contains the word "Amazon", the backend can detect it so that a amazon SNS message can be called

+To start the client:

+cd client
+npm start

+To start the server

+cd server
+npm start